AB 1482: CA price control and just cause

 As of January 1, 2020 and until 2030, California will have price control and just cause protections on all multi-unit buildings as well as some single family homes constructed more than 15 years ago.
 Below is a guide to this new law (AB 1482) and how it affects San Francisco.
 This does not apply to other cities or counties in California.
 If you live outside SF, you should contact Tenants Together (888-495-8020), a statewide organization, for info on your locale.
 This is also a work in progress and will be updated as we learn more about how the law will be implemented.
 For more info or to ask questions, please call our counseling or drop into our office Monday through Thursday, 1-5pm, (415) 703-8644, 1663 Mission, suite 504.

 NOTE: Tenants already under the SF rent control ordinance (buildings built before 79), are not under 1482, so everything remains the same for them.

 WHO’S COVERED UNDER 1482’S PRICE CONTROL?

 For tenants who are not under the 79 rent control but live in a multi-unit building built after 79 with a certificate of occupancy older than 15 years, they’re now under 1482.
-That means that in 2020 when 1482 goes into effect, buildings built for first occupancy in 2005 will be covered.
+That means buildings built for first occupancy before 2005 will be covered.